(Frequently Asked Questions)

 How old does my cat have to be to get spayed or neutered?

 Historically, veterinarians have recommended 6 to 12 months as the minimum age.
 This was mostly due to anesthetic medications that were not well tolerated by young animals.
 Our 21st century collection of anesthetic agents is much more effective and safe than those of even 25 years ago, so the risk of anesthetic death gets closer and closer to zero every few years.

 The entire medical staff at Tacoma Cat Hospital continues to train in the latest and greatest anesthesia protocols, and age is no longer a legitimate concern.
 Rather, we base our decision on body weight of the patient, having found that there is a certain size that seems to be less stressful (from the cat’s point of view) for inducing and maintaining safe anesthesia for surgery.
-We currently recommend that three (3) pounds body weight is the minimum for spays and neuters.
+We currently recommend that four (4) pounds body weight is the minimum for spays and neuters.
 This typically reached sometime between 3 and 4 months of age.

 What kind of vaccines does my cat need?

 We try to tailor our vaccination recommendations to each cat as an individual, based on the cat’s lifestyle.
 In all cases, however, we recommend a solid foundation of a 4-way Distemper/Upper Respiratory Virus combination and Rabies within the first six months.
 It is best to start vaccination at around age 7 or 8 weeks in kittens, with a single booster inoculation 3 to 6 weeks later.